NREL/jade/docs/source/spark_jobs.rst

    will acquire nodes with two GPUs: ``gres=gpu:2``.
 Jade will detect this setting and add the appropriate Spark settings.
 6. Run the command below to update the configuration with Spark parameters.
 Refer to ``--help`` for additional options.
-This will produce spark configuration files in ``./spark/conf`` that you can customize.
+This will produce global spark configuration files in ``./spark/conf`` that you can customize.
 Refer to Spark documentation for help with the parameters.

    One parameter that you should customize is ``spark.sql.shuffle.partititons`` in